Anduin2017/AnduinOS-Docs/Applications/Introduction.md

 Before continuing, you need to know how to open terminal on AnduinOS.

+???
+Tip "Why a native store is not pre-installed?"

+    The decision not to include a pre-installed software store in AnduinOS stems from several key considerations.

+    Traditional package management systems each present unique challenges.
+For instance, Nix, while powerful with its functional approach, can be daunting for the average user to navigate.
+Arch's AUR, despite its flexibility, is often criticized for its chaotic and hard-to-manage nature.
+Ubuntu and Debian's `apt` package manager is reliable, but resolving package conflicts can be particularly challenging.
+Meanwhile, newer industry trends favor solutions like Snap, AppImage, and Flatpak.
+We believe it makes sense to rely on `apt` for managing core system components while utilizing modern solutions such as Flatpak, Docker, AppImage, or Snap for user-installed graphical applications.

+    It’s also evident that preferences for software management vary widely among users today.
+Some prefer native package managers like `apt` or `dnf`, others appreciate the extensibility of AUR, while many are drawn to newer approaches like Nix, Flatpak, Docker, AppImage, or Snap.
+The guiding principle for AnduinOS's pre-installed content is straightforward: if it’s not certain that all users need something, it won’t be pre-installed.
+AnduinOS primarily targets professional users who are proficient in managing their system's software packages, and for most, `apt` alone suffices.
+Furthermore, the Linux application store ecosystem is highly fragmented, often relying on different underlying package management solutions, such as `dpkg`, AppImage, Flatpak, or Docker.

+    Currently, AnduinOS lacks a specific development direction or distinguishing focus.
+Therefore, apart from `apt`, it doesn’t come pre-configured with any additional software management systems or stores.
+This design provides flexibility, allowing users to adopt the solutions that best suit their needs.
+For those seeking a modern graphical app store experience, Flatpak combined with Flathub is highly recommended.

+    By omitting a pre-installed software store, AnduinOS empowers users to choose the option that aligns best with their workflow and preferences.

+To install a native App Store, please [click here](../Install/Install-An-App-Store.md).

 ## How to paste the commands into the terminal

 To open the terminal on AnduinOS, you can press `Ctrl + Alt + T` or search for `Terminal` in the application menu.